Home » Call For Papers - 2016 NSU Louisiana High School Essay Contest

 Dr. Shane Rasmussen, Director of the Louisiana Folklife Center and Associate Professor of English

-Sponsored by the Louisiana Folklife Center, the NSU Writing Project, the College of Arts, Letters, Graduate Studies and Research, and the Office of Recruiting at Northwestern State University in Natchitoches, Louisiana.
+Sponsored by the Louisiana Folklife Center, the NSU Writing Project, the College of Arts, Sciences, Graduate Studies and Research, the Office of Financial Aid, and the Office of Recruiting at Northwestern State University in Natchitoches, Louisiana.